-When completing the renewal by phone, the customer may need to provide any proof requested separately.
-When there is no specific information requested, and the information listed on the prepopulated renewal form is correct, the customer may complete the renewal by phone to confirm the information is accurate and provide a voice signature.
+When completing the renewal by phone, the customer may need to provide any proof requested separately, but provide a voice signature during the call.
+When there is no specific information requested, and the information listed on the prepopulated renewal form is correct, the customer may complete the renewal by confirming the information is accurate and providing a voice signature during the call.